elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 Besides defining characters, UTF-8 also provides a notion of graphemes.
 Graphemes may consist of multiple characters that are often perceived as one.
 For example, `é` can be represented in Unicode as a single character.
 It can also be represented as the combination of the character `e` and the acute accent character `´` into a single grapheme.

-In other words, what we would expect to be a single character, such as `é` or `ł`, can in practice be multiple characters, each represented by potentially multple bytes.
+In other words, what we would expect to be a single character, such as `é` or `ł`, can in practice be multiple characters, each represented by potentially multiple bytes.
 Consider the following:

 ```elixir
 iex> string = "hełło"